 It took me several attempts to find the right axis and degrees of freedom I should constrain to, as well as a careful setup of the initial conditions, before I got the animation above.
 And I still should tweak the animation to improve the character performance: I could add a delay between the ball position and the head tracking, and make the character body react to the ball when it hits it.

 The learning curve required to art direct physics and constraints based animations is steep.
 I think there is a huge opportunity to make the discovery process more fun and natural with improved user interfaces and feedback loops.

 The tools that were developed for digital computer animation and 3D visual effects, unlike 2D drawing programs, seem to be a direct descendant of Sketchpad.
 I believe this is not a coincidence.
-We can trace the inception of 3D graphics to the ARPA project and the University of Utah in the 60s and 70s.
-For example, Edwin Catmull, the inventor of texture mapping and other fundamental 3D graphics routines, now president of Pixar and Disney Animation, was a student of Ivan Sutherland.
+We can trace the inception of 3D graphics to the University of Utah and the ARPA project during the 60s and 70s.
+Amongst the researchers there was Edwin Catmull, the inventor of texture mapping and other fundamental 3D graphics routines, and now president of Pixar and Disney Animation.
+Catmull was a student of Ivan Sutherland.

 - Ivan Sutherland.
 Sketchpad, A Man-Machine Graphical Communication System (PDF).
 Sutherland’s PhD thesis, 1963.

 - ARPA.
 US government science and research fund started in 1958.
 Many computing pioneers (Sutherland, Douglas Engelbart, Alan Kay) and inventions (the Internet, graphical user interfaces) originated from that research group.
 Wikipedia.

 - Edwin Catmull.
 3D computer graphics pioneer.
 President of Pixar and Disney Animation Studios.
 Wikipedia.